lesserwhirls/netchdf/Readme.md

 ### Why do we need another library besides the standard reference libraries?

-Its necessary to have independent implementations of any standard.
-If you don't have multiple implementations, its easy for the single implementer to mistake the implementation for the actual standard.
-Its easy to hide problems that are actually in the standard by adding work-arounds in the code, instead of documenting problems and creating new versions of the standard with clear fixes.
+It's necessary to have independent implementations of any standard.
+If you don't have multiple implementations, it's easy for the single implementer to mistake the implementation for the actual standard.
+It's easy to hide problems that are actually in the standard by adding work-arounds in the code, instead of documenting problems and creating new versions of the standard with clear fixes.
 For Netcdf/Hdf, the standard is the file formats, along with their semantic descriptions.
 The API is language and library specific, and is secondary to the standard.